user234683/youtube-local/README.md

 To run the program on windows, open `run.bat`.
 On Linux/MacOS, run `python3 server.py`.

+**Note for Mac users**: If you installed Python from the installer on python.org, you will need to have run the file `Install Certificates.command` in the directory `Applications/Python 3.x` where `x` is the minor version of python.
+Otherwise, you will get the error `certificate verify failed: unable to get local issuer certificate`.
+There is a similar file in that directory you can run to get the `python3` command installed for the terminal.

 To run it at startup on Windows, right click `run.bat` and click "Create Shortcut."
 Then, move the shortcut to the Startup folder.
 You can access the Startup folder by pressing `Windows Key + R` and typing `shell:startup`.